ContextQuickie/ContextQuickie/README.md

 * Moving files

 To use ContextQuickie.Teamprovider one of the following Tortoise SVN versions must be installed:
+* 1.9.7
 * 1.10.1/1.10.2
 * 1.11.0

+Torotise SVN versions 1.8.x and below cannot be used because the JavaHL libraries of this versions don't provide the required APIs.

 # Screenshots
 Compare two files selected in a navigator view with Beyond Compare: